Friday, July 31, 2009

 Peri was born into a married family with a two-year old child, but a family struggling financially.
 Against her better judgment, but persuaded by her husband, Carla found a couple who promised an extensively open adoption for their daughter, Perri

 This openness and contact lasted, it turned out, until approximately nine days after the adoption was finalized.
-Things went downhill from there...and ultimately led to protracted litigation because of fraud committed by the adopters and Independent Adoption Center:
+Things went downhill from there...and ultimately led to protracted litigation.

 Note there has been visitation during this protracted visitation and Perri KNOWS two sisters!!
-What will these fraud-committing adopters tell her if they succeed in permanently keepng her apart from them?
+What will her adopters tell her if they succeed in permanently keeping her apart from them?

 Sunday, July 26, 2009